RennexTech/C-Code/README.md

 You should learn to C these days.
 So that your boss can give you arrays.
 And your memories can never leak.
 And...

+When you read the code, remove the comments first, try understanding it without comments then understand it with comments, after you try to code it yourself.

 ![image](https://github.com/user-attachments/assets/0adb27db-bf02-4bb4-9561-67aec88fe72f)

 **🌟 What Awaits You?
 Why C?🌟**